-Variables that moderate the attitude–behavior relation: Results of a longitudinal survey.
+Variables that modify the attitude behavior relation: Results of a longitudinal study